Drew-1771/PythonTemplate/README.md

 # PythonTemplate
-This repository contains scripts to manage python environment.
+This repository contains scripts to manage python environments.

 ## make_env.bat
 This script generates a basic python virtual environment inside the current folder.
 Once a virtual environment is created, it cannot be easily moved, so it is intended you move this script to the desired folder where you want your environment to reside.